What is fluconazole?Fluconazole is an antifungal prescription medicine approved by the U.S. to:

 Ask your health care provider about possible side effects from fluconazole.
 Your health care provider will tell you what to do if you have side effects.

-Take fluconazole according to your health care provider’s instructions.
-Your health care provider will tell you how much fluconazole to take and when to take it.
+Use fluconazole according to your health care provider’s instructions.
+Your health care provider will tell you how much fluconazole to use and when to use it.
 Before you start fluconazole and each time you get a refill, read any printed information that comes with your medicine.

 How should fluconazole be stored?